Split testing, also known as A/B testing, is a method of testing two design variations to see which one performs better.

 - When creating different versions for testing, we recommend changing only a single variable, so that the results accurately reflect that variation and not other factors.

 - For the best results, randomize the selection of testers for each test version.

 - We don't currently support creating A/B test variants for a single maze — creating an A/B test would require you to use the Duplicate feature, as seen below, and circulate two separate maze URLs.

-- Because split testing requires creating two separate mazes, we don't currently have a way to natively randomize which version your testers will see, or to prevent testers from taking both tests.
-As a workaround, while we don't directly support or endorse them, there are several third-party custom URL tools you could potentially use to generate and distribute your maze share link — for instance, Linkly or Nimble Links.
+- Because split testing requires creating two separate mazes, we don't currently have a way to randomize which version your testers will see, or to prevent testers from taking both tests.
+As a workaround, while we don't directly support or endorse them, there are several third-party custom URL tools you might use to generate and distribute your maze share links — for instance, Linkly or Nimble Links.

 Using the Duplicate feature to A/B test your prototypes

-You can do split testing in Maze using the Duplicate feature.
+You can run split testing in Maze using the Duplicate feature.
 Here's how you do it: